DaniloMarques1/pomodoro/mobile/README.md

 ## TODO:

-- Adicao do redux-saga no projeto
 - Tela com o cronometro para as tasks
 - Funcionalidade do botao de deletar
+- Adicionar a autenticacao no redux